zerospeech/zerospeech2017/README.md

      <NEWLINE>
      Class <classnb>
      <filename> <fragment_onset> <fragment_offset>
+     <...>

   example:

      Class 1
      dsgea01 1.238 1.763
      dsgea19 3.380 3.821
      reuiz28 18.036 18.537

      Class 2
      zeoqx71   8.389  9.132
      ...etc...

 Note: the onset and offset are in seconds.
 If your system only does matching and not clustering, your classes will only have two elements each.
 If your system does not only matching, but also clustering and parsing, the fragments found will cover the entirety of the files, and there may be classes with only one element in it (the remainder of lexical-based segmentation).

 ### Evaluation program

-mandarin_eval2.py
-* The Track 2 evaluation program are `./track2/eval/english_eval2.py`,
+* The Track 2 evaluation programs are `./track2/eval/english_eval2.py`,
 `./track2/eval/french_eval2.py` and `./track2/eval/mandarin_eval2.py`.
 The
   detail of arguments is given by the `--help` option:

-        cd ./track2/bin
+        $ cd ./track2/bin
-        ./mandarin_eval2.py --help
+        $ python ./mandarin_eval2.py --help

-* For example this command will evaluate the output for the for the Mandarin corpus:
+* For example the following command will evaluate the output of your program formatted as described on the previous section for the Mandarin corpus:

-	    ./mandarin_eval2.py mandarin.classes result_dir/
+	    $ python ./mandarin_eval2.py mandarin.classes result_dir/

 * To run the evaluation on multiple cores, use the j-flag.
 Evaluation runtime and memory usage are also strongly dependent on the